ml8/ml8.github.io/pages/posts/resting-with-code.md

 rethinking of what we might do---and then __testing this__---that does.__

 So, is a toy project like a static site generator really meaningful to my growth as an engineer?

-I have certainly worked on infinitely more complex problems than this, and written infinitely better code to do so.
+I have certainly worked on infinitely more complex problems than this and written infinitely better code to solve them.

-But doing this one-off project, allowing myself the space to write code without any sort of expectations, I allow myself the time and space to reflect on the process.
+However, doing this one-off project and allowing myself the space to write code without any sort of expectations has permitted me the time and space to reflect on the process.
 And to think about what I would do differently next time.

 And by keeping a sketchbook and continuing to do these sorts of toy projects, I ensure that __there always is a next time__ and that it is __a next time free